Program Overview

 Administrative Residency

 Unique to this program are the many healthcare partners from local and national organizations who are approved to provide residencies to our students.
 New organizations are added each year.
-The healthcare partners are faculty mentors trained in the MHA competency model.
-They are committed to mentoring a Hopkins student through the 11-month residency or fellowship to ensure each student meets the competency requirements needed for graduation.
+The Preceptors in each of our healthcare partners are faculty mentors trained in the MHA competency model.
+They are committed to mentoring a JHU student through the 11-month residency to ensure each student meets the competency requirements needed for graduation.

 Organizational showcases are scheduled throughout the fall of the first year for students to meet the C-Suite and/or director-level preceptors to discuss each organization and residency.
 Students are expected to attend all organizational showcases to learn about these organizations and residency options.